DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

 All acceptance criteria is met.
-The process of adding a comment is clear with simple instruction and a straight forward form to fill in.
-Once a comment is added to the database a clear message is given to the user and the comment can be seen in the member area under the film the comment was made in.
+The process of adding a comment is clear with simple instruction with a straight forward form to fill in.
+Once a comment is added to the database a clear message is given to the user and the comment can be seen in the member area in the relevant film section.
 This comment is labeled with pending approval until the admin approves the comment.

 ### Member Can Edit Comments (#27)